Where is the best place to see platypus in the wild in Tasmania?

 No. Platypus can tolerate significant levels of pollution.

-Platypus are able to maintain a constant body temperature, even after spending many hours in water close to zero degrees celsius.
+Platypus are better than many mammals at regulating their body temperature.
+Theyare able to maintain a constant body temperature, even after spending many hours in water close to zero degrees celsius!

 Yes and No. Nestlings do have teeth that fall out before they emerge from the nesting burrow.
 Juvenile and adult platypus instead have grinding plates, which are far more practical in their world.